tomhazledine/related-posts/complex-data/content/2017-04-19-comic-sans-april-fool-disaster.md

 custom_css: .body{font-family:'Comic Sans MS', "ff-tisa-web-pro", georgia,serif
   !important;}
 related:
-  - relativePath: 2014-02-01-futura-for-the-win
+  - relativePath: 2017-02-26-inline-svg-icon-sprites
-    permalink: /futura-for-the-win/
+    permalink: /inline-svg-icon-sprites/
-    date: 2014-02-01
+    date: 2017-02-26
     tags: articles
     categories:
-      - typography
+      - code
-    title: Futura for the win
-    excerpt: Picking the right typeface for this site took a long time, and my final choice wasn’t one I was expecting.
-Ask 3-months-ago-me if I'd set a website entirely in Futura and I'd have laughed at you.
+    title: Inline SVG icon sprites are (still) not scary.
+    excerpt: One of the best things about HTML is that it just works.
+As with much of the web, things only get weird when designers and developers start adding things.
     summary:
-      - This is similar to what you've just read because it also explores the importance of font selection in web design, focusing on how a shift from expected typography, in this case to Futura, can significantly influence both the design process and the overall user experience.
+      - This is similar to what you've just read because it also covers the practical aspects of web design, focusing on the use and benefits of SVG icon sprites and could further expand your understanding on creating efficient and effective web interfaces.
-    score: 0.8753413992240249
+    score: 0.8255815874342775
-  - relativePath: 2015-05-31-inline-svg-icons
+  - relativePath: 2020-01-07-eleventy-static-site-generator
-    permalink: /inline-svg-icons/
+    permalink: /eleventy-static-site-generator/
-    date: 2015-05-31
+    date: 2020-01-07
+    tags:
-    tags: articles
+      - articles
+      - featured
+      - popular
     categories:
       - code
-    title: Getting started with inline SVG icons
-    excerpt: As a typography nerd, using a custom font to serve icons felt really good.
-However, it turns out inline SVG icons are better in almost every way.
+    title: "Static site generators: Hugo vs Jekyll vs Gatsby vs 11ty"
+    excerpt: I have an obsession with SSGs, and Eleventy is my favourite (even better than Hugo, Jekyll, and Gatsby).
     summary:
-      - This is similar to what you've just read because it similarly explores the hidden complexities of web design elements (from typography in the first post, to icon usage in the second) and their unexpected impact on user experience and site performance.
+      - This is similar to what you've just read because it demonstrates another aspect of web design, particularly focusing on the practical use and experience of various static site generators which could provide valuable insights for anyone interested in web development, similar to how the comic sans prank did in the first post.
-    score: 0.8454283455194485
+    score: 0.8028602599268063

 ---